iwarner/CodeBlender-Middleman/source/localizable/docs/front-end.md

 * Sort out I18n Paths for the navigation
 * If the language is the mount at root language then we don't need it in the path

-We will be utilising Middleman App for the frontend development.
+We will be utilising Middleman App for the front-end development.
 It automatically processes the HTML with some of the elements below.

 ## Vendor